Hyperbolic groups acting improperly: Complexes of groups

 \begin{definition} \cite[III.$\mc{C}$.2.8]{bridhaef:book} The objects of $CG(\mc{Y})$ are the objects of the scwol $\mc{Y}$.
 Arrows of $CG(\mc{Y})$ are pairs $(g, a)$ so that $a$ is an arrow of $\mc{Y}$ and $g\in G_{t(a)}$.
 Composition is defined by $(g, a)\circ(h, b)=(g\psi_a(h)z(a,b), ab)$. \end{definition} Recall that if $a$ is a trivial arrow then $\psi_a$ is the identity homomorphism and $z(a,x)$, $z(x,a)$ are always trivial.

-\begin{remark} The map $CG(\mc{Y}) \to \mc{Y}$ given by $(g,a) \to a$ is a functor.
-This map has an obvious section $a \mapsto (1,a)$.
+\begin{remark} The map $CG(\mc{Y}) \to \mc{Y}$ given by $(g,a) \to a$ is the scwolification functor (see Definition~\ref{def:simplescwol}), and is a bijection on objects.
+This functor has an obvious section $a \mapsto (1,a)$.
 If there are nontrivial twisting elements this is not a functor, but it does allow $\mc{Y}$--paths to be ``unscwolified'' to $CG(\mc{Y})$--paths.
 In Definition \ref{def:scwolify}, we explain how to go back and forth between paths in covers of $CG(\mc{Y})$ and their associated scwols. \end{remark}